sarika-p9/vjailbreak/docs/src/content/docs/guides/vJailbreak_scale_numbers.md

 date: 2025-05-23
 ---

-## 1. Assumptions

-- Network bandwidth, etc.

----

-## 2. One VM - time

----

-## 3. Multiple VMs - time

----

-## 4. Memory usage per Node and total

----

-## 5. CPU usage per Node and total

----

-## 6. Network usage per node and total

----

-## 7. Memory usage per Migration (avg and peak)

----

-## 8. CPU usage per Migration (avg and peak)

----

-## 9. Network usage Migration (avg and peak)

----

-## 10. Recommendation for migration agent size

----

-## 11. How many migrations per agent of recommended size (depend on 7,6)

----

-## 12. Time for one migration (co-relate with VM size)

----

-## 13. Factors affecting migration time

-- Network
-- CPU
-- Memory
+This document provides a comprehensive overview of vJailbreak migration performance, outlining key assumptions such as network bandwidth, and presenting detailed measurements for both single and multiple VM migrations.
+It includes analysis of memory, CPU, and network usage at both the node and migration levels, reporting average and peak values.
+Recommendations are offered for optimal migration agent sizing, along with estimates of the number of concurrent migrations supported per agent.
+The document also examines how migration time correlates with VM size and identifies the primary factors affecting migration performance, including network capacity, CPU availability, and memory resources.

 ---